skym97/watch_more_movies/docs/overview.md

 ## Key Features

-* Recommendations: Add or find a movie to see recommendation.
+* Recommendations: Add or find a movie to see recommendations.

 ## Quick Links